esenyel/esenyel.github.io/_pages/research.md

      height="480"
      style="float: right; margin-left: 2px" />

 High-frequency  periodic sensor measurements are usually expected for a traditional system to safely navigate in environments occupied with obstacles.
-However, monitoring the sensors and processing the sensor measurements at high-frequency are computationally consuming, and often not necessary especially when the vehicle is operating in obstacle-free environments.
-To minimize the computation associated with the sensor monitoring while guaranteeing safety, reachability analysis is leveraged to capture the future states of a UAV operating under the effects of noise and disturbances in both static and dynamic environments under external disturbances and noises.
+However, monitoring the sensors and processing the sensor measurements at high frequency are computationally consuming, and often not necessary especially when the vehicle is operating in obstacle-free environments.
+Our work uses reachability analysis together with self-triggered scheduling to minimize the computation associated with sensor monitoring while guaranteeing safety.
-Self-triggered scheduling is then utilized to compute when the system needs to perform sensor monitoring.

 **Relevant Publications**
 * **E. Yel**, Tony X. Lin, N. Bezzo, ”_Computation-Aware Adaptive Planning and Scheduling for Safe Unmanned Airborne Operations_” Journal